nirjhorsaha/nexus-reserve-server/README.md

 Contributions are welcome.!
 If you'd like to contribute to this project, please follow these steps:

 - Fork the repository.
-- Create your feature branch: git checkout -b feature-name.
+- Create your feature branch: `git checkout -b feature-name`.
-- Commit your changes: git commit -am 'Add some feature'.
+- Commit your changes: `git commit -m 'Add some feature'`.
-- Push to the branch: git push origin feature-name.
+- Push to the branch: `git push origin feature-name`.
 - Submit a pull request.